 The time would stand still on this square of so many nativity sculptures.
 However, there are visitors that come and go without disturbing the peace.
 A few steps from the town hall, a new scene captures the mood with most original outside Christmas decorations of shop fronts.
 They are in La Carretera the main shopping street of the town.
 Led light decorations are hung high above this road to join its sides in festive celebration.

 The frontal decoration of La Orotava Church Iglésia Nuestra Señora de Inmaculada Concepción honors the birth of Christ superbly.
 A few gold glittering led strings form the outside Christmas lights.
 They create the shape of the star of Bethlehem above the church entrance door.

-Nothing attracts big crowds more than a festive mood, as also happens in Puerto de la Cruz which was la Orotava harbor before.
+Nothing attracts big crowds more than a festive mood, as also happens in Puerto de la Cruz which was La Orotava's harbor before.

 Going out at night until way after midnight is part of Spanish traditions.
-The street Calle Quintana and the nearby yard Plaza del Charco have been a hub for old customs for centuries.
+The street Calle Quintana and the nearby yard Plaza del Charco have been the hub for old customs for centuries.